stettberger/notebook/README.md

 - For my physical binder, I use a [FlexiNotes](https://www.flexinotes.de) notebook, which I can highly recommend.

-- For my handwriting, I use a **Lamy logo** fountain pen with the extra fine tip.
-The pen looks elegant and takes up those large Lamy ink cartridges.
+- For my handwriting, I use a **Lamy logo** fountain pen with the extra fine (EF) tip.
+The pen looks elegant and takes up one of those large Lamy ink cartridges.

 - Do never ask me about 4-hole perforators for DIN A5 paper...